 Outside of your bank balance, your credit score is arguably the most important number in your financial life.
 Many financial advisors point to boosting your credit score as a relatively straightforward way to boost your overall financial health.

 “A poor credit score could mean paying sky-high interest rates on credit cards and loans – if you’re approved at all,” said John Corraro, a financial planner with Barnum Financial Group.
 “On the other hand, having a high credit score means borrowing money at the lowest rates available.”

 To actually get your score up, Corraro has some direct strategies:

 - Only use up to 30 percent of your available credit at a time

 - If you have no credit history, start ASAP

-- Pay off a mix of credit types (car, credit card, etc.)
+- Pay off various credit types (car, credit card, etc.)

 Corraro agreed that paying down debts with high-interest rates is the right financial decision.
 However, he acknowledged that wiping out low-balance debts can be a satisfying and motivating experience that encourages good habits.

-Since you can access your credit report for free three times annually, most financial advisors say you should keep tabs on your credit at least once per year.
+Since you can access your credit report for free three times annually, most financial advisors say you should keep tabs on your credit at least once yearly.

 The 50/30/20 Budgeting Plan